PommesPeter/Vue-ShoppingMall/README.md

 # Vue-ShoppingMall

 ## Instruction
 This repo is about a shopping mall website which created by vue framework for the course of web development last assignment.
+I may reconstruct this project when I'm in spare time and want to learning how to build a web formally in the future.

 ### Usage